stjordanis/terra-docs-old/docs/node-terracli.md

 #### Tax-Rate and Reward-Weight Update Proposals

 Tax Rate and Reward Weight are important monetary policy levers handled by the [`Treasury`](dev-spec-treasury.md) module to modulate miner incentives toward stable demand and steady growth.
 Usually, they are automatically calibrated once per epoch by the protocol.
-However, they can be changed at any moment if enough an update proposal gets passed with enough supporters.
+However, they can be changed at any moment if an update proposal gets passed with enough supporters.

 To submit Tax Rate or Reward Weight update proposal, you must provide a proposal file as its contents are less friendly to CLI input: